Your rights under the lease

 Right to occupy: You have the right to occupy your property, as long as you comply with the terms and conditions of your lease.

-Right to assign: You have the right to assign your lease to someone else.
-However, you must tell Hastoe or we will continue to charge you for the service charges and ground rent.
+Right to assign: You have the right to assign your lease to someone else via a solicitor.
+However, you must send Hastoe the notice of transfer or we will continue to charge you for the service charges and ground rent.

 Please note that if you do sublet your property you become a landlord and will be responsible for any statutory health and safety checks, such as the annual gas safety check.